stfwi/anthillinside/readme.md

 ----
 ## Version history

+    - v1.0.1      [A] Added shearing and animal feeding.
+                  [A] Added No-Ants indicator in the GUI.
+                  [A] Added No-Ingredients indicator for composting.

     - v1.0.1-b1   [M] Slightly increased item collection range to Hopper Minecart range.
                   [A] Ant Hive color variants added (normal, sand covered, dirt covered).